Wrongful Death Lawsuit in Monongalia County: Ann Watkins

 Green, 35, of Morgantown, is awaiting trial on charges of murder of a law enforcement officer, homicide by vehicle while DUI, and criminal homicide, among others, for the Feb.
 18 crash that killed May, a 10-year veteran of the sheriff ’s department.
 Police in Pennsylvania and West Virginia accused Green of driving drunk, fleeing a crash on Easton Hill, driving away from officers who pulled him over on W.Va.
 100, and leading police on a chase across the state line that ended when he hit May’s patrol vehicle.

-In the order, Nalitz refused Bongivengo’s motion for dismissal based on his claims that the commonwealth failed to present enough evidence to show that Green intentionally and recklessly caused the crash that killed May.
+In the order, Nalitz refused Bongivengo’s motion for dismissal based on his claims that the Commonwealth failed to present enough evidence to show that Green intentionally and recklessly caused the crash that killed May.
 The judge also refused Bongivengo’s request to throw out a charge of murder of a law enforcement officer based on Bongivengo’s claim that, since May was in Pennsylvania when the crash occurred, he was not acting as an officer.
 In other issues, Nalitz said he wants more information from Bongivengo on his motion to suppress evidence because of alleged defects in search warrants obtained by Pennsylvania State Police.
-He said he won’t address the part of the motion pertaining to warrants obtained in West Virginia, because that is out of his jurisdiction.
+He said he won’t address the part of the motion pertaining to warrants obtained in West Virginia because that is out of his jurisdiction.

 Submitted by the Robinette Legal Group, PLLC, West Virginia Workplace Injury/Wrongful Death Lawyers.
-Free books — Call us today: 304-216-6695 or 304-594-1800 for your free copy of Righting the Wrong: WV Serious Injury Guide; Collision Care: WV Auto Injury Guide; or Beside Still Waters: WV Fatal Injury Guide for Families.
+Free books — Call us today: 304-594-1800 for your free copy of Righting the Wrong: WV Serious Injury Guide; Collision Care: WV Auto Injury Guide; or Beside Still Waters: WV Fatal Injury Guide for Families.

 Family of Sgt.
 Todd May Files Suit Against Local Bars